KaiKorla/halloy/book/src/configuration/buffer.md

 ### `[buffer.internal_messages.success]`

-A internal messages which is considered a "success" such as when a connection was restored, or when connected succesfully to a server.
+A internal messages which is considered a "success" such as when a connection was restored, or when connected successfully to a server.

 #### `enabled`